Naomi Osaka and Iga Swiatek roll into the quarterfinals at the US Open

 What else happened at the US Open on Monday?

-Eighth-seeded Australian Alex de Minaur beat qualifier Leandro Riedi 6-3, 6-2, 6-1.
-He's set to play Auger-Aliassime next.
+Alex de Minaur of Australia and Lorenzo Musetti of Italy advanced to the quarters by winning in straight sets.
+De Minaur is set to play Auger-Aliassime next.
 Top-ranked Jannik Sinner faces Alexander Bublik in the night session.

 Who is on Tuesday's schedule at the US Open?